Saubhagya3/tradie-app/README.md

-# SOLUTION
+# Fullstack Application

-- This is the description of the solution, the tools used and decisions made for the project.
-Please note that since Docker can't run in my system because I have older version of Windows 10, I used the query from the repository you've provided (https://github.com/hipages/tech-test-full-stack-engineer/blob/master/docker/mysql/init.sql) to create new database tables in my schema.
+- This is a simple fullstack application that connects to a database to display data and perform CRUD (specifically create and update) operations.
+This is the description of the solution, the tools used and decisions made for the project.

 ## View Application